 I just want you to recognize that there is a difference between mindfully indulging in a food that you know may not promote optimal health, and being compelled to eat that food even though you don’t really want to.
 That is the primary distinction between enjoying foods you love and uncontrollable food cravings or self-sabotaging behaviours.

 You can read more about this in my in-depth, six-part series on self-sabotage: part 1, part 2, part 3, part 4, part 5, and part 6.
 And my post on stopping self-sabotage.
 Or download my handy and totally free Stop Self-Sabotage workbook here!

 5. You see your body as a partner, not the enemy.

-Too often as a woman you have likely been taught that you need to fight your body and whip her into shape to fit a specific concept of “beauty.”
-I’m here to let you in on a little secret: Your life will change as soon as you stop fighting your body and start treating her with love and respect.
+Too often as a human being on this planet, you have likely been taught that you need to fight your body and whip it into shape to fit a specific concept of “beauty.”
+I’m here to let you in on a little secret: Your life will change as soon as you stop fighting your body and start treating yourself with love (or at least neutrality) and respect.

 It won’t happen overnight.
 In fact I’d argue that it is an ongoing process that requires mindfulness and the conscious decision to practice loving kindness.
 But I’ve also found that these things that take the most work are often the most rewarding.